Natsec/flawless-hedgehog/README.md

 ### [XSS](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)), [XST](https://www.owasp.org/index.php/Cross_Site_Tracing), [Clickjacking](https://www.owasp.org/index.php/Clickjacking):
 - Add 'HttpOnly' and 'Secure' flags to all cookies emitted by the server
-- Add header X-XSS-Protection to make browsers not load a page if a XSS attack is detected
+- Add 'X-XSS-Protection' header to make browsers not load a page if a XSS attack is detected
 - Disable TRACE method
 - Enable X-Frame-Options header and only allow iframes loading from the website domain